irl-dan/git-gpt/README.md

 # git-gpt

-This is a javascript program written to run on node.js
+This repository for research purposes only.

+It is inadvisable to run this software outside of a sandboxed environment.
+You are liable to damage your computer. go full faraday